-When the Schrödinger operator has only the discrete spectrum, the $L^2$ -density, which determines the physical state of a total physical system, is determined by the eigenfunction expansion by using $L^2$ -densities which determine the proper physical states.
+When the Schrödinger operator has only the discrete spectrum, the L^2 -density, which determines the physical state of a total physical system, is determined by the eigenfunction expansion by using L^2 -densities which determine the proper physical states.

-When the Schrödinger operator has a continuous spectrum, such a $L^2$ -density $\psi(\mathbf{r}, t)$ is also determined by the generalized eigenfunction expansion by using $L^2{\text{loc}}$ -densities which determine the generalized proper physical states.
+When the Schrödinger operator has a continuous spectrum, such a L^2 -density $\psi(\boldsymbol{r},t)$ is also determined by the generalized eigenfunction expansion by using L^2{loc} -densities which determine the generalized proper physical states.

-Thus, eventhough we use $L^2$ -densities or $L^2{loc}$ -densities as the physical states of the physical subsystems, the physical state of the total physical system is determined by the $L^2$ -density.
+Thus, eventhough we use L^2 -densities or L^2{loc} -densities as the physical states of the physical subsystems, the physical state of the total physical system is determined by the L^2 -density.